KoinaVerma/Blinkit-Sales-Analysis/README.md

 1. **Total Sales**:

    The overall revenue generated from all items sold.
 I calculated the 'Total Sales' by **summing** all the values in the Sales column.
+It adds up the revenue generated from each transaction, providing the overall sales figure across all products and outlets.
+This measure is used in Power BI to display the total sales KPI card on the dashboard.

    ```dax
    Total Sales = SUM('BlinkIT Grocery Data'[Sales])